Suifengyuan78/GenAI-Analyzes-Financial-Documents/README.md

 # GFC AI Chatbot Project
-This project will develop an AI-powered chatbot designed to extract and analyze key financial data from the 10-K documents of Apple, Microsoft, and Tesla.
+This project will develop an AI-powered chatbot designed to extract and analyze key financial data from the 10-K documents of Apple, Microsoft, and Tesla from SEC's EDGAR database.
 This financial chatbot aims to interpret data and deliver insights interactively and in a user-friendly manner, empowering users with sophisticated financial analysis tools.

 ## Specific project requirements and outcomes